 Our approach to teaching follows the principles of Explicit Instruction.

-Our educators support learning by breaking tasks into smaller, manageable chunks and offering guided practice followed by opportunities to independently practice.
-By reducing their cognitive load, children find it easier to focus their mental resources on learning and retain information more effectively.
+Our teachers support learning by breaking tasks into smaller, manageable chunks and offering guided practice followed by opportunities to independently practice.
+By reducing their cognitive load, students find it easier to focus their mental resources on learning and retain information more effectively.

-We have established consistent routines for learning across the school supporting learners to feel safe, secure and confident.
+We have established consistent routines for learning across the school supporting students to feel safe, secure and confident.
 They know what to expect and we know they have capacity and capability to meet these expectations.
-Learning routines also reduce learner's cognitive load and enable them to focus on learning.
+Learning routines also reduce student's cognitive load and enable them to focus on learning.

-Our Learning Neighbourhoods have been set up to support this with set seating during literacy and numeracy, tables and chairs for each learner and designed in a way that enables learners to focus on their educator.
+Our Neighbourhoods have been set up to support this with set seating during literacy and numeracy, tables and chairs for each student and designed in a way that enables students to focus on their teacher.

 At McAuley, we have developed clear assessment schedules from Reception to Year 6.
 This describes when, what and how we monitor the progress of your child.

-Assessments are broad and include monitoring of learner progress.
+Assessments are broad and include monitoring of teacher progress.
 We use NAPLAN, DIBBELS (Dynamic Indicators of Basic Early Literacy Skills), PAT-R (reading) and PAT-M (maths) and Classroom Pulse Survey.

 As a result, we can determine if your child is on track or if intervention and additional support is required.

-Case Management meetings between Pastoral Care Educators and Leadership, held each term, are an opportunity to closely review a child's progress.
+Case Management meetings between teachers and our Leader of Learning, held each term, are an opportunity to closely review a child's progress.

 We listen to the parents and caregivers on their hopes and aspirations for their child.
 Any learning challenges and/or disabilities are discussed at the enrolment meeting.
 We acknowledge that not every child meets their developmental milestones and together we can determine the best level of support and any adjustments that may be needed.

-In 2024, our whole school is undertaking professional learning to better understand and cater for learners with a disability or on the autism spectrum.
+In 2024, our whole school undertook professional learning to better understand and cater for students with a disability or on the autism spectrum.
 We are the only school in SA to partner with the Positive Partnerships organisation.
 Please click here to access the Positive Partnerships website.

 We encourage you to have a conversation with us today.